taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Awesome-lists**
- * [Awesome-One-Click-Deployment](https://github.com/elricliu/awesome-one-click-deployment) - 🪄 One-click deployment of many github open source projects to facilitate fast experience 一键部署各种Github开源AI项目

-**Browser-extensions**
- * [AutoGPT-Next-Web](https://github.com/elricliu/autogpt-next-web) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用

-**Openai**
- * [openai-realtime-console](https://github.com/openai/openai-realtime-console) - React app for inspecting, building and debugging with the Realtime API
- * [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice) - OpenAI Whisper ASR Webservice API
+**Chatbots**
+ * [OmAgent](https://github.com/om-ai-lab/omagent) - A Multimodal Language Agent Framework for Smart Devices and More

+**CLIs**
+ * [uform](https://github.com/unum-cloud/uform) - Pocket-Sized Multimodal AI for content understanding and generation across multilingual texts, images, and 🔜 video, up to 5x faster than OpenAI CLIP and LLaVA 🖼️ & 🖋️

+**NLP**
+ * [PySpur](https://github.com/pyspur-dev/pyspur) - Graph-Based Editor for LLM Workflows

-_Updated on December 19, 2024_ (A total of 1922 repositories listed.)
+_Updated on December 23, 2024_ (A total of 1925 repositories listed.)

 ## Table of contents